zavolanlab/mirflowz/pipeline_documentation.md

 Filter reads by length with a [**custom script**][custom-script-validation].

-> Required for the mapping optimal speed.
+> Required for an optimal mapping speed.
 Oligomap is specifically written for
 > short reads.
 Therefore, reads with more bases than the default maximum (30
 > nts) makes the mapping slower.